cacack/gitstuff/README.md

 - Go 1.19 or later
 - Git installed and available in PATH
-- GitLab access token with appropriate permissions
+- Access tokens for your SCM providers (GitLab and/or GitHub) with appropriate permissions
-- Network access to your GitLab instance
+- Network access to your SCM provider instances

 ## Testing